 The late Nora Ephron, writer behind “When Harry Met Sally” and “Sleepless In Seattle”, wrote a book titled “I Feel Bad About My Neck”.
 Ephron is ashamed of her neck.
-True enough, despite makeup, collagen injections and Botox, the feature that most reliably betrays a woman’s age these days is her neck:
+True enough, despite makeup (here is a great article about the history of makeup), collagen injections and Botox, the feature that most reliably betrays a woman’s age these days is her neck:

 “You have to cut open a redwood tree to see how old it is, but you wouldn’t have to if it had a neck.”
 While many women resort to surgical solutions, Ephron wrote that she’s apprehensive of invasive solutions because she doesn’t want to confront in the mirror “a stranger who looks suspiciously like a drum pad”.

 So if you’re feeling a bit self conscious about your neck, you’re in good company.
 The important thing to realize is that invasive procedures are not your only option.

 NEWA is the first at-home, FDA-approved radio frequency device available today.

 NEWA is powered by EndyMed Medical’s unique 3DEEP™ professional medical technology, used by dermatologists worldwide and proven effective in tens of thousands of professional treatments.
 NEWA delivers focused RF energy deep into the dermis, stimulating the skin to naturally start producing new collagen – so you can restore your skin’s elasticity and tighten the skin in your neck.
 Just keep in mind that results are not instantaneous, and the transformation will be gradual.
 Basically, the more treatments you give yourself, the more collagen and elastin your body will learn to produce.
 To maximize your results – try to stick to the treatment protocol: 3-5 treatments per week for the first month, and then 2-3 treatments to maintain your results.